I have been cooking for years and hosted a cooking podcast called "Kinds of Cooking." I love baking bread and cooking

 - Add Pork Shoulder, Onion, Dr. Pepper, Garlic, Liquid Smoke and other ingredient to taste or preference to slow cooker.
 Set slow cooker on HIGH for 4 hours.

-- Set slow cooker to LOW and carefully flip the Pork Shoulder.
+- Set slow cooker to LOW for 4 hours and carefully flip the Pork Shoulder.

 - Drain slow cooker (maintain onions) and put pork in a large bowl and start pulling!